quiple/galmuri/README.md

-# galmuri
+# Galmuri
-A outline font based on bitmap font in Nintendo DS.
+Outline fonts based on bitmap fonts in Nintendo DS.